dwmkerr/crosswords-js/README.md

    }
    ```

-6. Now get the [DOM][20] elements which will be the parents for the crossword grid and clues block:
+6. Now get the [DOM][20] elements which will be the parents for the crossword grid and clues blocks:

    > For example, if we have placeholder `div` elements somewhere in our webpage:
    >